IPADS-DuVisor/DuVisor/README.md

 ./boot.sh
 ```

-If you use native build in last step:
+If you use the native build in the last step:

 ```bash
 ./scripts/run/example_boot.sh